lban2049/fastapi/.aigne/doc-smith/docs/user-guide-dependency-injection.md

 # Dependency Injection

-FastAPI includes a powerful but intuitive Dependency Injection system.
-It's designed to be easy to use and helps you manage dependencies, share logic, handle authentication, manage database connections, and more, all while ensuring your code remains clean and well-structured.
+FastAPI includes a powerful but intuitive Dependency Injection (DI) system.
+It's a way for your code to declare things it requires to work, like database sessions, authentication credentials, or shared parameters.
+FastAPI then takes care of providing these dependencies to your code.

-This system allows you to declare dependencies that your *path operation functions* need, and FastAPI takes care of providing them.

-## A Simple Dependency
+This is very useful for:
+- Sharing logic and code.
+- Sharing database connections.
+- Enforcing security, authentication, and role requirements.
+- And many other cases.

+Let's start with a simple example.

+## Create a Dependency, or "Dependable"

-Let's start with a basic example.
-Imagine you have multiple endpoints that share common query parameters, like `q`, `skip`, and `limit`.
+Imagine you have multiple endpoints that share the same query parameters, for example, for pagination (`skip`, `limit`) and an optional query string (`q`).

-Instead of repeating these parameters in every function signature, you can define them once in a dedicated function.
+Instead of repeating these parameters in every path operation function, you can define them once in a shared function.
+This function is our dependency.

-### Create a Dependency

-A dependency is simply a function (or a callable) that can take the same parameters as a *path operation function*.

-Here, we define a `common_parameters` function that will handle our shared query parameters:

 ```python
 from typing import Union